L483/community-standards-template/.github/classic-issue-templates/design.md

 *None*

 <!--
-Information for contributors about label usage:<br/>
+Information for contributors about label usage:

   - select any number of fitting labels that have a `Flag: ` prefix
   - select any number of fitting labels that have a `For: ` prefix